 This could mean your insurer refunding your premiums, or paying part, or all, of your claim.

-Customer doesn’t disclose pet’s pre-existing medical condition
+Consumer doesn’t disclose pet’s pre-existing medical condition

 Horse is put down without insurer’s consent

 Insurer says surgery claim falls outside of policy time limits

 Consumer asks us to investigate difficulties trying to take out pet insurance policy for his cat

 Pet Insurance Distress and inconvenience Up to £300

 Consumer asks us to investigate error made with his pet insurance policy